2k1dmg/cta/README.md

 "**I ı**"  replaced by "**Ī ī**"
 If something is found that is better than "**Ī ī**", then it will be replaced by it.
 Unfortunately, there are no good alternatives for "**I ı**".
 One of the solutions is to create a new pair "**ᛚ ı**" of lowercase letters from which will look like "**ı**", capital on the rune "[**ᛚ**](https://en.wikipedia.org/wiki/Laguz)".
 Or both are similar to the "**ᛚ**" rune.
 Examples: KᛚRK, kırk; KᛚŞ, kış
+Replace two existing unused letters in the Unicode Table of characters.
+For example "**Ŷ ŷ**" letters.
+old: KŶRK, kŷrk; KŶŞ, kŷş
+new: KᛚRK, kırk; KᛚŞ, kış

 <table>
    <tbody>